 Be on the lookout for a future post detailing the story writing process and workflow in more detail!

 Interested in learning more about user stories?
-You might want to check out our popular course: One Week PM.
+You might want to check out our popular Product Manager Certification Course.
 You’ll learn the fundamentals of product management, how to launch your own side project, and how to dominate product manager interviews.